 Many factors go into the cost of living in various states, including housing prices, state taxes, insurance costs and even the price of fuel.
 Monthly household bills also play a large role in a region’s cost of living.
-Digital bill paying service doxo recently reported that 20% of many household budgets go toward bills across 10 major categories.
+Digital bill paying service doxo recently reported that the average U.S. household spends 36% of its income on bills.

-The company recently put together the 2021 United States of Bill Pay Report, which evaluated the average prices for bills across 30,000 U.S. ZIP codes to find the most and least expensive states in which to pay bills.
+The company recently put together the 2022 United States of Bill Pay Report, which evaluated the average prices for bills across all 50 states to find the most and least expensive states in which to pay bills.

 Doxo looked at bills in 10 common categories:

 If you’re planning a move in the near future, perhaps because you have the option of continuing to work remotely, consider these statistics if you’re seeking a place with a lower cost of living.